What is this Psion Organiser II?

 Has anyone else tried anything similar?

-Having said that, the idea of the Organiser as a portable 'connected machine' goes back over 30 years!
+It's worth noting that the idea of the Organiser as a portable 'connected machine' goes back a long way!
 I have read articles from old editions of IPSO FACTO - the newsletter of the long-deceased Psion user group - in which authors described reading email on an Organiser II via a Comms Link, a battery-powered modem, and BT's Telecom Gold service - a pioneering 1980s 'dial-up' email system.
 All you needed for true on-the-go email communication was a phone box and an acoustic coupler, to hook up your modem.

 Email in your pocket way back in 1987 - wow!